nordic-institute/X-Road-development/NFR.md

 ------------

-This document reflects the X-Road agreements on X-Road Non-Functional Requirements (X-Road NFR), which define the concepts of a "good software".
+This document reflects the X-Road agreements on X-Road Non-Functional Requirements (X-Road NFR), which define the concepts of "good software".

 This X-Road NFR document is released in the public github repository
 <https://github.com/vrk-kpa/xroad-joint-development> and all changes to